BarisGece/mHC/README.md

 ## MAAS

 [MAAS][MAAS] is a **Metal as a Service** that allows you to treat physical servers in the Cloud like VM Instances.
-It turns bare metal into a flexible cloud-like resource, so there is no need to manage servers individually..
+It turns bare metal into a flexible cloud-like resource, so there is no need to manage servers individually.
 For more information [MAAS Docs][MAAS Docs] **&** [Proxmox - MAAS - JuJu by VectOps][Proxmox - MAAS - JuJu by VectOps]

 [Proxmox-VE]:                                                    https://www.proxmox.com/
 [PVE-ISO]:                                                       https://www.proxmox.com/en/downloads/category/iso-images-pve